Matrix's MentorME program is a chance to learn from the biggest artists in the business. Take a look at the rising stars who won!

 Movies and television may not be in black and white anymore, but that doesn’t mean the silver screen has lost its charm.
 To channel the film stars of yore, give this silver and charcoal look a try.
 Ask your colorist for bright silver balayage over a very dark grey base, then watch the magic happen.

-Powder blue has ruled the fantasy hair world for some time, but it’s a grey-inspired hue that really gets our beauty-loving hearts beating faster.
+Powder blue has ruled the colorful hair world for some time, but it’s a grey-inspired hue that really gets our beauty-loving hearts beating faster.

 As a general rule, well-blended colors are our favorites.
 This mix of cool violet and grey creates such drama that we like it best on blunt, short cuts.
 When you have a powerhouse color like this, length isn’t mandatory.